Muirchertach mac Néill: Career

 Muirchertach married Donnchad's daughter Flann, but relations between the two men were not good.
 Conflict between them is recorded in 927, 929, and 938, but it was not until 941, following Flann's death the year previously, that Muirchertach and Donnchad came to blows.
 That year Muirchertach raided Mide, Osraige, and Munster, taking the Munster king Cellachán Caisil hostage as a demonstration of his power and Donnchad's limited authority.
+He is also said to have defeated a group of Norsemen at the Crown Mound near Newry in 924.

 Muirchertach was a hardened warrior, and finally met his death in battle in 943 at the hands of Blácaire mac Gofrith, King of Dublin.
 His obituary in the Annals of Ulster calls him "the Hector of the western world", and the "heir designate of Ireland".

 Muirchertach's son Domnall ua Néill was passed over for the succession on Donnchad Donn's death the year after Muirchertach's, but eventually became High King following the death of Donnchad's successor Congalach Cnogba in 956.